yoanndestras/nutritiv-be/README.md

 ## Run the app

 >Its not possible to run the app without the .env file.
-Our app file is app.js, running the command **npm start** ("start": "nodemon app.js") will start the back-end server.
+Our app file is app.js, running the command **npm run start-dev** ("start": "env-cmd -e development nodemon app.js") will start the back-end server.

 ### Additionnal informations